 - The MFA verification result is returned to the authentication server, which in turn, uses the MFA verification result to approve or deny the device’s login request.

-Adding an out of band (OOB) MFA element to the authentication
+Adding an out of band (OOB) MFA element to mobile based authentication

 Out of band (OOB) MFA is an optional extension to payload based MFA, so that it incorporates a separate communications channel to verify the user’s device.
 This makes it more difficult for fraudsters to bypass or tamper with the authentication process.
 Out of band MFA provides a superior level of security, which may add several seconds (a configurable timeout will be featured in the future) to the duration of the authentication flow.